Harry Hotspur and the Percys 1377-1461

 1415 – Bishop regains part of Tyne Bridge

 The Bishop of Durham obtains a suit from the King’s Court recovering his third of the Tyne Bridge taken from him by the Newcastle mayor.
-It seems that the bishop had not been properly maintaining his third of the bridge, an annoyance and inconvenience to Newcastle trade.
+It is claimed that the bishop had not been properly maintaining his third of the bridge, an annoyance and inconvenience to Newcastle trade.

 1416 – Prior Washington

-John De Washington become the Prior of Durham, one of the most powerful positions between the Tyne and Tees.
-His coat of arms features stars and stripes.
+John De Washington becomes the Prior of Durham, one of the most powerful positions between the Tyne and Tees.
+His coat of arms features Stars and Stripes and today he is recalled by a plaque in Durham Cathedral.

 1417 – Percy is Border warden